Skip to Main Content

 In reality, though, those applications fell flat for several reasons:

-2. In some cases, the headset design interfered with necessary personal protective equipment (goggles, helmets, etc.).
+Sometimes, the headset design interfered with necessary personal protective equipment (goggles, helmets, etc.).

 So while the theory of AR in manufacturing was compelling, its reality was disappointing.